roemvaar/cs_notes/docs/computer_systems/debugging.md

 4. Read the Damn Error Message
     * Bad Results - What if it’s not a crash?
 What if it’s just a bad result?
 Understand the definition of fault, error, failure (from ECE 716)

-5. Use a debugger - make sure that you’re also seeing the incorrect value in the debugger.
+5. Use a debugger - ensure that you’re also seeing the incorrect value in the debugger.
     * Make sure you know how to move up and down the call stack and examine the local stack environment.
     * Keep notes of your process